tseq/MantisColorPicker/README.md

 A color picker tool programmed in Java.

 ## USAGE
+1. Download Mantis.jar
-1. Open up the program.
+2. Open up the program.
-2. Hold CTRL + left-click on anywhere on the screen (supports dragging as well).
+3. Hold CTRL + left-click on anywhere on the screen (supports dragging as well).
-3. The hexadecimal is automatically copied onto your clipboard.
+4. The hexadecimal is automatically copied onto your clipboard.

+(Note: The program only works if it is focused)
 ## LAST EDITED
 9/24/2016